 Dark Cloud Looms Over Amazon’s Innovation Challenge

-Amazon’s Web Services hold the company back, despite attempts to promote the innovations of others.
+Amazon’s web services hold the company back, despite its attempts to promote the innovations of others.

 Amazon Web Services (AWS) announced its second City on a Cloud Innovation Challenge today, but key changes must be made within the company before it can truly lead the innovation charge.